The best hotels in Lagos

 Ikoyi has a tighter dining circuit but a higher average quality.
 Cactus Restaurant near the Kingsway Road hotels is a Lagos institution, and the rooftop bars on Bourdillon Road get busy on Friday evenings.
 For a quick local breakfast, find a mallam selling akara and pap near any fuel station. it costs under $1 and beats a hotel buffet.

-Lagos's best neighborhoods
+Lagos's best hotel regions

 Victoria Island is where most business travelers want to land, and for good reason: it's close to the financial district on Adeola Odeku Street, the restaurants on Eko Atlantic, and the embassies.
 If you're not on VI, Ikoyi is the next best call, especially for longer stays where you want actual quiet.